emilyantosch/shc_pr3_vl/databases/slides_1/main.typ

   - Why PostgreSQL instead of MySQL, SQLite or Oracle?
     - SQLite is easy but limited in its feature set.
     - Oracle is used in many enterprises, but it's not free.
     - MySQL is also a very valid option, but I like PostgresQL more.
+It seems to me that PostgresQL has become the preferred choice for most developers.
 ]

 == Database Design
 #slide[
-  To design a database, you typically follow these steps:
+  - To design a database, you typically follow these steps:
     1. *Requirements:* Figure out what you need the database to do.
     2. *Conceptual Database Design:* Come up with a high-level plan for your database using an ER Model (Entity-Relationship Model).
 This is like a rough sketch of your database.
     3. *Logical Database Design:* Refine your plan and choose a specific type of database (like a relational database).
 You'll also use a more formal model here, like the Relational Model.
     4. *Physical Database Design:* Get into the technical details of how the data will be stored and organized.
     5. *Database Implementation:* Build the actual database using SQL (Structured Query Language).
 ]

 #slide[